-By 1975, the community of Pond Inlet numbered 550 people.
-They were connected to the rest of Canada via two or three regular aircraft flights per week from Resolute, using a new gravel runway on the hill above the settlement.
-Anik satellites linked them to other communities by telephone.
-Two churches, a school with classes up to grade 8, an adult-education centre, a nursing station, an RCMP detachment, a motel, a post office, and a library served the community.
-Some of the men living in Pond Inlet had experience working with Panarctic oil exploration teams in the high arctic and the Toonoonik-Sahoonik Co-operative was on course to become one of the largest and most diversified co-ops in the Qikiqtani Region.
-The skills of Tununirmiut were paramount for the next great struggle-to get ownership of the land itself recognized by the federal government and have it dealt with in a land claim.
+Huge iceberg in the background, and two Inuit hunters, 1954 LIBRARY AND ARCHIVES CANADA By 1975, the community of Pond Inlet numbered 550 people.
+They were connected to the rest of the country via two or three regular aircraft flights per week from Resolute, using a new gravel runway on the hill above the settlement.
+Anik satellites linked them to other communities by telephone, and at home two churches, a K-8 school, an adult-education centre, a nursing station, an RCMP detachment, a motel, a post office, and a library rounded out the available services.
+Some of the men had experience working with Panarctic oil exploration teams in the High Arctic.
+The Toonoonik- Sahoonik Co-operative was on course to become one of the largest and most diversified co-ops in Nunavut.
+The skills that the Tununirmiut brought with them into the community or acquired while working there were preparing them for the next great struggle-to get their ownership of the land itself recognized by the federal government and have it dealt with in a land claim.
+As Utoova told the researchers of the Land Use and Occupancy Project, the idea that a remote government owned the land was ridiculous and had to be set right: